Museum of Contemporary Art Chicago: Recent

 In 2006, the MCA was the only American museum to host Bruce Mau's Massive Change exhibit, which concerned the social, economic, and political effects of design.
 Additional 2006 exhibitions featured photographers Catherine Opie and Wolfgang Tillmans as well as Chicago-based cartoonist Chris Ware.
 The 2008 Koons retrospective broke the attendance record with 86,584 visitors for the May 31 – show of September 21, 2008.
 This was the culminating exhibit of the 2008 fiscal year, which celebrated the 40th anniversary of the museum.

 In 2009, the MCA presented Jeremy Deller's exhibition It Is What It Is: Conversations About Iraq.
 The exhibition was organized by the New Museum, and it was a new commission by the New Museum, New York; the Museum of Contemporary Art, Chicago; and the Hammer Museum, Los Angeles.

 Co-organized by the San Francisco Museum of Modern Art and the Wexner Center for the Arts, the MCA presented Luc Tuymans from October 2010 – January 2011.
 Susan Philipsz: We Shall Be All was presented at the MCA February – June 2011.
 The Turner Prize-winning artist's sound exhibition featured protest songs and drew from Chicago's labor history.
-The exhibition Eiko & Koma: Time is Not Even, Space is Not Empty is the first series of stage performances and a gallery exhibition presented at the MCA.
-The Japanese-born choreographers and dance artists perform and exhibit at the MCA June – November 2011.
+The exhibition Eiko & Koma: Time is Not Even, Space is Not Empty was the first series of stage performances and a gallery exhibition presented at the MCA.
+The Japanese-born choreographers and dance artists performed and exhibited from June – November 2011.

 In 2014, the MCA was the only US venue to mount the David Bowie Is... exhibition, which broke previous attendance records for the museum.
 To date, the most attended exhibition is the 2017 Takashi Murakami: The Octopus Eats Its Own Leg exhibit, which broke the David Bowie Is... record set in 2014 with over 193,000 attendees.

 Following David Bowie Is..., the MCA debuted the critically acclaimed exhibition Kerry James Marshall: Mastry in 2016.
 Mastry later traveled to the Metropolitan Museum of Art, New York, and the Los Angeles Museum of Contemporary Art.
-In 2017, the MCA curated a show by the Japanese artist Takashi Murakami which set attendance records, and in 2019 the museum launched a mid-career retrospective for the work of the American designer Virgil Abloh, a sometime collaborator of Murakami's.
+In 2017, the MCA curated a show by the Japanese artist Takashi Murakami which set attendance records, and in 2019, the museum launched a mid-career retrospective for the work of the American designer Virgil Abloh, a sometime collaborator of Murakami's.

 In 2020, the MCA opened Duro Olowu:Seeing Chicago, a curated exhibition by Duro Olowu of over 350 artworks from Chicago which marked the first time the museum had hired a guest art curator.

 In 2022, the MCA presented Nick Cave: Forothermore, the Chicago artist’s first career-spanning retrospective.